floss1138/dbDotCad/README.md

 6. Check smbstatus to prove samba installed OK
 7. Create a start up script (defined in $startup) startup.sh
 8. Note that this installation of mongodb will not run at boot time unless startup.sh is excuted, the script will suggest adding this to crontab as an @reboot line
+9. V32 to write a js script and use this to create the ddc database with some dummy data, based on ddc_create.js

 ### dbDotCad Part1